 Between sandwiches and perhaps a pastured sausage grill-out, you’ll likely need bread and buns on a camping trip.
 I recommend either:

-- Making your own
+- Making your own bread and rolls

 - Finding a reduced price bread store (How to understand whole grain labels)